One of the top tips I can give you while travelling is to invest in a great travel card - trust me you won’t regret it!

 Although a company may offer great rates on international money transfers and market exchange rates, it’s useless if it’s not available in your country of origin.

-Revolut is only suitable for citizens of the European Economic Area (EEA), and Australia, Japan, Singapore, Switzerland, and the United States.
+Revolut is only suitable for citizens of the European Economic Area (EEA), the UK, Australia, New Zealand, Singapore, Japan, Brazil, Switzerland, and the United States.

-Whereas Wise is available in 65 countries at the minute.
+Whereas Wise is available in over 60 countries at the minute.
 Due to its widespread availability, Wise is the clear winner here, but just make sure your country is included before downloading the app.

 These are just a couple of the key differences between Wise and Revolut, so let’s take a look at some of the differences (and similarities) that aren’t travel related…